-As discussed in Note 1-B to the financial statements, management has not recorded all of the capital assets and related accumulated depreciation in the governmental activities, and accordingly, has not recorded depreciation expense on those assets.
-Accounting principles generally accepted in the Unites States of America require that capital assets, including infrastructure, be capitalized and depreciated, which would increase the assets, net position, and expenses of the governmental activities.
-The amount by which this departure would affect the assets, net position, and expenses of the governmental activities is not reasonably determinable.
+As discussed in Note I-B to the financial statements, management has not recorded all of the capital assets and related accumulated depreciation in the governmental activities, and business-type activities, and accordingly, has not recorded depreciation expense on those assets.
+Accounting principles generally accepted in the Unites States of America require that capital assets, including infrastructure, be capitalized and depreciated, which would increase the assets, net position, and expenses of the governmental activities and business-type activities.
+The amount by which this departure would affect the assets, net position, and expenses of the governmental activities and business-type activities is not reasonably determinable.